-To fulfill the requirements for this assignment, you need to visit me during my office hours prior to 2:30 pm on Wednesday, January 21st, 2015.
+To fulfill the requirements for this assignment, you need to visit me during my office hours prior to 2:30 pm on Thursday, January 21st, 2016 and again prior to Thursday, February 18th.
 If you are unable to make my office hours because of a time conflict, in order to receive full credit you need to send me an email during the first week of the quarter to arrange an alternative appointment time-otherwise I expect you to visit me during my office hours.
-The purpose of this office visit is threefold: (1) to break the ice so that you feel comfortable visiting my office, (2) for me to get to know you a bit better, and (3) to check-in to see how your preparation for the conference is going.
+The purpose of these office visits is threefold: (1) to break the ice so that you feel comfortable visiting my office, (2) for me to get to know you a bit better, and (3) to check-in to see how your preparation for the conference is going.
 See you soon!